Native Video Ad

 adPlayerDidComplete:

-Called when the ad video completes playback.
+Called when the ad video finishes playing.

 - (void)adPlayerDidComplete:(GFPVideoController *)videoController {